 Australia was all out before lunch for 60, with just 39 runs coming off the bat.
 Those 39 runs represents the worst showing by Australia’s batsmen since 1902, bowled out for 36 (33 off the bat) on an unplayable pitch at Edgbaston.

 Stuart Broad (8 for 15) made a mess of all previous records for bowling on the first morning of a Test.
 I have updated various sections of the “Unusual Records” that were affected by this assault.
 Note that most of the other entries of this type involved at least some tail-end batsmen.
 The most astonishing aspect of Broad’s demolition is that it involved so many top order batsmen.

 Incidentally, England’s declaration before lunch on the second day is unprecedented for a team batting second, with the exception of one Zimbabwe Test.

 Reaching 100 on the last possible ball of a (full length) ODI innings (UPDATED)

 *reached century with a six.

-not surprisingly, he hit the winning runs with the same ball.
-McMillan and
+second innings; not surprisingly, he hit the winning runs with the same ball.

-Williamson benefited from a second crack at the last ball because the bowler
+McMillan and Williamson benefited from a second crack at the last ball